 *Regardless of faith or tradition, EMU students enjoy clubs, sports and other activities typical on most college campus.

 While you may occasionally see a “plain” dressing Mennonite on campus, you won’t be able to tell most Mennonite students by their clothing choices.
 Since EMU attracts a diverse student body, especially with our Intensive English Program and our world-renowned Center for Justice and Peacebuilding, you may also see people with distinctive clothing from other cultures and parts of the world, including Muslim women in veils.

-A bit more on Mennonite plain dress… People in conservative branches of the Mennonite traditions often wear distinctive clothing – for women, head coverings and dresses and, for men, white shirts and dark, loose slacks with special suit coats, especially on Sundays.
-Some use horse and buggies in order to remain “separate from the world.”
+Mennonite who are part of a plainer tradition often wear distinctive clothing – for women, head coverings and dresses and, for men, white shirts and dark, loose slacks with special suit coats, especially on Sundays.

-EMU, however, is an institution of Mennonite Church USA, whose members generally cannot be identified by their appearance.
-These church members live in modern homes, drive vehicles, and pursue higher education and careers as do other Americans.
-Many Mennonites do, however, embrace “simple living” in order to respect God’s earth and consume fewer resources.
-This “more-with-less” lifestyle can include common sense reusing and recycling in addition to growing vegetables to preserve for use year-round, alternative transportation (bicycles!), and thrift shopping.
+EMU is part of Mennonite Church USA, whose members generally cannot be identified by their appearance.
+These church members live in modern homes, drive vehicles, and pursue higher education.
+Many Mennonites do, however, embrace “simple living” as part of their call to respect God’s earth and consume fewer resources.
+This “more-with-less” lifestyle can include recycling in addition to growing vegetables to preserve for use year-round, alternative transportation (bicycles!), and thrift shopping.

-Peace and restorative justice are regular topics of conversation here, in the classroom and out.
-Peacebuilding and development majors explore the complexities of working for social change, and student groups like Peace Fellowship organize campus activities and regularly invite special speakers to spark meaningful dialogue.
+Peace and restorative justice are common topics of conversation here.
+Peacebuilding and development majors explore the complexities of working for social change, and student groups such as Peace Fellowship often organize campus activities and host campus speakers.

 Things you will likely find